 One of the most popular activities in Alaska is camping and hiking.
-However, the only downside to both of these activities in Alaska is the large number of bears.
+However, the only downside to both of these activities in Alaska is a large number of bears.
 Black and brown bears are easily spotted throughout the national parks in Alaska.

 Throughout each of the parks, there is plenty of signage that lists safety precautions and ways to protect yourself from bears.
 For example, you must respect all the closures specific to the parks.
 This is because certain areas in the park are prone to more bear sightings than others, which can lead to bear attacks.

 Some of the rules to follow when it comes to bears in Alaska include: never run from a bear, never feed a bear or approach them, never keep food or scented items near you or your tent, and always carry bear spray with you.
 If you have never heard of bear spray, then you should invest in getting some for your Alaskan trip.
 This spray is similar to pepper spray for humans but this type of spray is not allowed on planes.

 What is the biggest national park in Alaska?